jennifergc/GDAS_for_Secondary_Cosmic_Rays/EAS_analysis_code/how_to_simulate_Nshowers.md

 Remember that for LAGO sites, you can set -s and digite the site identifier inside the rain.pl routine (you can review this since the 405 line).
 If you'll not use this sites, don't set the site and you'll set the geomagnetic field and level manually then.

-3. Run rain.pl the output:
+3. After run rain.pl you'll see in screen this output:

 ```
 WARNING!
 Site selected for simulation: bga.